ESPN X Games Skateboarding

 ESPN X Games Skateboarding is a video game developed by Konami for the PlayStation 2 and Game Boy Advance.
-The PlayStation 2 version was released in North America on August 13, 2001, in Japan on September 20, 2001, and in Europe on January 25, 2002, while the Game Boy Advance version was released in North America on September 12, 2001, in Japan on October 25, and in Europe on November 16.
-A release was planned in Australia, but was ultimately canceled.
+The PlayStation 2 version was released in North America on August 14, 2001, in Japan on September 20, 2001, and in Europe on January 25, 2002, while the Game Boy Advance version was released in North America on September 12, 2001, in Japan on October 25, and in Europe on November 16.
 The game was released as part of Konami's ESPN The Games brand.